 1.1.
 How ca n weather be hazardous?
 Scale a.
 Why do we have weather Outline of the global circulation system including the effects of high and low pressure belts in creating climatic zones.
 G, R extremes?
 How the global circulation of the atmosphere causes extremes in weather conditions in different parts of the world.
 The extremes in weather conditions associated with wind, temperature and precipitation in contrasting countries.
 G, R The distribution and frequency of tropical storms and drought, and whether these have changed over time.
 Outline the causes of the extreme weather conditions associated with tropical storms.
 Outline the causes of the extreme weather conditions of El Niño/La Niña leading to drought.
 G, R b.
 When does extreme weather become a hazard?
 Case studies of two contrasting natural weather hazard events arising from extreme weather conditions.
 The case studies must include a natural weather hazard from each bullet point below: flash flooding or tropical storms heat wave or drought.
 There must be one UK based and one non-UK based natural weather hazard event.
 For each chosen hazard event, study the place specific causes (including the extreme weather conditions which led to the event), consequences of and responses to the hazard.
-N, R, L,

-1.2.
-How do plate tectonics shape our world? a.
-What processes The structure of the Earth and how it is linked to the processes of plate tectonics including convection currents.
-G occur at plate boundaries? • The processes that take place at constructive, destructive, conservative and collision plate boundaries as well as hotspots.
+N, R, L, a.
+What The structure of the Earth.
+I had a structure of also multiple of the structure of the Earth.
+The structure of the Earth.
+G processes occur at plate boundaries?
+Understanding of slab pull and ridge push to show how tectonic plates move.
+The processes that take place at constructive, destructive, conservative and collision plate boundaries as well as hotspots.
 How the movement of tectonic plates causes earthquakes, including shallow and deep focus, and volcanoes, including shield and composite. b.
 How can tectonic movement be hazardous?
 A case study of a tectonic event that has been hazardous for people, including specific causes, consequences of and responses to the event.
 N, R, L c.
 How does technology have the potential to save lives in hazard zones?
 How technological developments can have a positive impact on mitigation (such as building design, prediction, early warning systems) in areas prone to a tectonic hazard of your choice.
 R, L